tgasla/rl-cloudsimplus/README.md

 ## Stopping the application

-If you want to stop the application and clear all the dangling containers and volumes run the following command:
+If you want to stop the application and clear all the dangling containers and volumes, run the following command:

 ```bash
 make stop